heswithme/cpp-sim-twocrypto/README.md

 ## Arbitrage Simulator

-The arb simulator replays a candles file and simulates an arbitrageur against the pool (CEX with infinite liquidity at per-event price).
+The arb simulator replays a candles file and simulates an arbitrageur against the pool (CEX with infinite liquidity at per‑event price).
 It is optimized for large files via mmap + byte scanning and provides timing metrics.
+The C++ harness runs multiple pools in one process with internal threading.

 Build:
 ```bash